paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-047-uniform-code-of-military-justice.md

 <a id="section-830"></a>
 ## § 830.
-Art 30.
-Charges and specifications
+Art.
+30. Charges and specifications
 **(a) In General.—** Charges and specifications—

 (1) may be preferred only by a person subject to this chapter; and